Academics /

 Dr. Alonso is Board Certified in Anatomic and Clinical Pathology, Forensic Pathology, Nuclear Medicine, and Medical Oncology and holds a Doctorate in Theology as well.
 He has engaged in research that translates laboratory developments to clinical practice.
 Dr. Alonso has written and directed many clinical trials.

-As Chief Operating Officer of a wholly owned subsidiary of The Upjohn Company he personally led the effort to adapt and validate the estrogen receptor assay which enabled the test to become widely used to predict breast cancer response and to guide breast cancer therapy.
+As Chief Operating Officer of a wholly owned subsidiary of The Upjohn Company, he led the effort to adapt and validate the estrogen receptor assay, which enabled the test to become widely used to predict breast cancer response and to guide breast cancer therapy.

-Dr. Alonso holds world-wide patents on the creation of human-human hybridomas and their production and use to generate monoclonal antibodies directed against tumor surface antigens for the diagnosis and treatment of cancer.
-Dr. Alonso has published extensively on the use of cellular products and of heat to alter human immunologic responses.
-Long term favorable cellular changes in patients with cancer and with AIDS have been shown with these approaches.
+Dr. Alonso holds worldwide patents on the creation of human-human hybridomas and their production and use to generate monoclonal antibodies directed against tumor surface antigens for the diagnosis and treatment of cancer.
+Dr. Alonso has published extensively on the use of cellular products and heat to alter human immunologic responses.
+Long-term favorable cellular changes in patients with cancer and AIDS have been shown with these approaches.
 This work was performed independently by Dr. Alonso at his biotechnology firm.
 Much of that work continues and remains proprietary.

 Selected publications: